tomatolog/manticore/docs/2_installation/sphinx_deprecations_and_changes_in_default_configu.rst

    introduced long before sort by expression became a reality and it has been deprecated for a very long time.

--  enable\_star is deprecated now.
-Previous default mode was enable\_star=0 which was due to compatibility with a very old Sphinx version.
-Such implicit star search isn't very intuitive.
-So, we've decided to eventually remove it and have marked it as deprecated just recently.
-We plan to totally remove this configuration key in the 2.2.X branch.

--  str2ordinal attributes are deprecated.
-This feature allows you to perform sorting by a string.
-But it's also possible to do this with ordinary string attributes, which is much easier to use. str2ordinal only covers a small part of this functionality and is not needed now.

--  str2wordcount attributes are deprecated.
-   `index\_field\_lengths=1 <../index_configuration_options/indexfield_lengths.html>`__
-   will create an integer attribute with field length set automatically and we recommend to use this configuration key when you need to store field lengths.
-Also, index\_field\_lengths=1 allows you to use new ranking formulas like BM25F().

 -  hit\_format is deprecated.
 This is a hidden configuration key - it's not mentioned in our documentation.
 But, it's there and it's possible that someone may use it.
 And now we're urging you: don't use it.
 The